MicrosoftDocs/memdocs/memdocs/intune/enrollment/connect-intune-android-enterprise.md

 Refer to the following support article from Google to ensure that Android Enterprise is available in your country or region: https://support.google.com/work/android/answer/6270910

 Intune makes it easier for you to configure and use Android Enterprise management.
-After connecting to Google Play, Intune automatically adds these four common Android Enterprise related apps to the Intune admin console:
+After you connect your account to Google Play, these common apps for Android Enterprise are added to the admin center:

 - **[Microsoft Intune](https://play.google.com/store/apps/details?id=com.microsoft.intune)** - Used for Android Enterprise fully managed, dedicated and corporate-owned work profile scenarios.
 - **[Microsoft Authenticator](https://play.google.com/store/apps/details?id=com.azure.authenticator)** - Helps you sign in to your accounts if you use two-factor verification, and is also used for Android Enterprise dedicated devices that enroll with [Azure AD Shared device mode](/azure/active-directory/develop/msal-shared-devices).